Lewy body dementia: Notable individuals

-a US Democratic politician of the Illinois Senate, and U.S. media mogul and philanthropist Ted Turner.
+a US Democratic politician of the Illinois Senate, U.S. media mogul and philanthropist Ted Turner, and Indian-born British billionaire S. P. Hinduja.

 Arnold R. Hirsch, an American historian who taught at the University of New Orleans, and Jessie Isabelle Price, an American veterinary microbiologist, died from LBD.

 In the sports realm, Jerry Sloan, American professional basketball player and coach, died from LBD.
 Major League Baseball players Tom Seaver, Andy Carey, and Bill Buckner died of LBD.
 Stan Mikita, Canadian ice hockey player, was diagnosed with possible LBD, but a post-mortem brain autopsy found that he had chronic traumatic encephalopathy.

 In popular culture

 Robin's Wish, a documentary exploring Robin Williams's Lewy body disease and how it contributed to his death, was released in September 2020.

 Sleepwalk with Me is a book, one-man comedy, and film about a young man with relationship problems and RBD, a precursor to synucleinopathy, including LBD.